eatme-global/internal-documentation/docs/intro.md

 ## About This Website

-Welcome to https://docs.eatmeglobal.org, your one-stop resource for all EatMe Global documentation and internal blogs.
+Welcome to https://docs.eatmeglobal.org, your one-stop resource for all EatMe documentation and internal blogs.
 This website serves as a central hub for knowledge sharing, collaboration, and communication across all departments.

 ### Key Features